 Click here to check price

-Another great leather sewing machine is the Juki TL2010q.
+Another great machine is the Juki TL2010q.

 This machine is suitable for those who run a sewing business and work with leather and need the best leather sewing machine.

 It is NOT suitable for beginners or for projects that require decorative stitching.